-G/FEN30 You should provide special enum values for commonly used combinations of flags.
+G/FEN30 Do provide special enum values for commonly used combinations of flags.
 Bitwise operations are an advanced concept and should not be required for simple tasks.
 FileAccess.ReadWrite is an example of such a special value.
 However, you should not create flag enums where certain combinations of values are invalid.

 // C++ sample: